 Old uniforms and a quilt for Christmas?
 Christmas, the most wonderful time of the year…and, for some, the most difficult time of the year.
-Christmas 1970, the first Christmas without my brother, was the most difficult one for me.
+Christmas 1970, the first Christmas without my brother, was a most difficult one for me.
 He had been Missing in Action in Vietnam since January and we had no substantial leads… Continue reading Old Uniforms and a Quilt for Christmas

 Hero.
 Brother.
 Mission.
 Preface: I wrote this post over a year ago, and somehow it got lost in the shuffle.
 Thought it worthy to go ahead and publish though.
 My hero, my brother was declared Missing in Action in Vietnam January 10, 1970.
 He was an Army Captain, helicopter gunship pilot.
 He and his crew went down… Continue reading Hero.
 Brother.
 Mission.